NEXT plc – Annual report – 27 January 2024

 Our online performance and development tool provides a forum for positive and constructive feedback by individuals, peers and managers.

-The Group HR Director attended a meeting of the Board to brief the directors on employee-related matters, including workforce demographics, engagement activities, the results of employee engagement, staff retention rates, diversity, whistleblowing, disciplinary and grievance procedures, learning and development activity, pay and reward including gender pay gap and HR initiatives.
+Our HR Director attended a meeting of the Board to brief the directors on employee-related matters, including workforce demographics, engagement activities, the results of employee engagement survey, staff retention rates, diversity, whistleblowing, disciplinary and grievance procedures, learning and development activity, pay and reward including gender pay gap and HR initiatives.

 The Board considers that, taken together, these arrangements deliver an effective means of ensuring the Board stays alert to the views of the workforce.